Understanding PAGA Claims In California | Vision Law®

 PAGA stands for “Private Attorneys General Act.”
 A lawsuit based on PAGA allows a single employee to act as a representative for the State of California and sue their employer on behalf of their co-workers, even if their fellow workers are not on board or are unaware of the lawsuit.

-If you, as a business owner, are found liable for a PAGA employee lawsuit, you can expect to pay out $100 per employee per pay period at your company.
+If you, as a business owner, are found liable for a PAGA employee lawsuit, you can expect to pay $100 per employee per pay period at your company for a year plus.
 These numbers can add up quickly for a business and be financially ruinous.

-For example, say your company has 80 employees and pays on a weekly basis.
+For example, say your company has 80 employees and pays on a bi-weekly basis.
 The PAGA claims period is one year.
-If there is even one Labor Code violation during the PAGA claims period in each pay period for each employee, the PAGA penalty would be $416,000 (80 employees x $100 x 52 pay periods).
+If there is even one Labor Code violation during the PAGA claims period in each pay period for each employee, the PAGA penalty would be $208,000 (80 employees x $100 x 26 pay periods).
 Ridiculous.
 We agree.

-Add to these fees for the plaintiff’s attorney (which California requires the business being sued to pay if the PAGA claim is successful), and a claim could easily ruin a business.
+Add to the PAGA penalty fees for the plaintiff’s attorney (which California requires the business being sued to pay if the PAGA claim is successful), and a claim could easily ruin a business.

 Who Receives The Payout From A PAGA Claim Lawsuit?